gameblabla/copyright_infringement_ports/DOS_version/README.txt

 Changelog
 =================

+1.21
+- Fix keyboard issue with real mode version
+- Fix issue with menu selection going crazy if you input a letter instead of a number
+- Slightly reduced memory consumption

 1.2
 - Added 160x200 PCJr/Tandy graphics mode (in addition to the already existing 320x200)
 - Reduced executable filesize and reduced memory consumption.